vasilakisfil/Introspected-REST/README.md

 ## Conclusion
 We are not giving a solution here.
 We are giving food for thought.
 The actual solutions will come by the community

+### The future is full of posibilities
+**How do we negotiate to the client that a resource is available through HTTP/2 Stream Server Push without documentation ?**
+That requirement would be very impractical using a REST interface because everything would have to be in the same response.
+The profile RFC does not do a correct negotiation and it's problematic With Introspected REST, we can solve such problems by providing such information only to the clients that are really interested, in an easy, composable way.

 This document is not for REST only.
 Given the recent advancements of REST-RFC-not compliant changes by the community, we need to see what's evolvable and what's not. (maybe take it to a blog post)